DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

 - For the CCNA, you don’t have to learn it in as much detail as the Ethernet and IP headers
 - Depending on the 802.11 version and the message type, some of the fields might not be present in the frame
     - For example: Not all messages use all 4 address fields
-- Frame CONTROL
+- Frame Control
     - Provides information such as message type and subtype
     - Indicates if the frame is a management frame
-- DURATION / ID
+- Duration / ID
     - Depending on the message type, this field can indicate:
         - The time (in microseconds) the channel will be dedicated to transmission of the frame
         - Identifier for the association (the connection)

-- ADDRESSES
+- Addresses
     - Up to four addresses can be present in an 802.11 frame.
     - Which addresses are present, and their order, depends on the message type
         - Destination Address (DA) : final recipient of the frame